Protected: A Moral Case for Dr. Adam O’Brien PhD, LMHC, CASAC

 Book Announcement!

-We do not promote illegal activities or provide resources for obtaining illegal substances or illegal psychedelic psychotherapy services.
+We do not promote illegal activities or provide resources for obtaining illegal substances or illegal psychedelic or psychotherapy services.

 The Wounded Healers Institute does not sell THC cannabis for any aspect of our program, training or events, and it is not a retailer, supplier, manufacturer, reseller, distributor, agent, representative or subcontractor of THC cannabis supplier or retailer.